 EPA oversight, GE investigated the site from May until November 2020.
 The

-investigations revealed a total of 14 drums and two underground storage tanks
+investigations revealed a total of 14 drums at or near ground surface and two underground storage tanks

 containing water and waste oil.
 GE’s report summarizing the investigation

 results was finalized in July 2021 and is available at the site’s information

 repository (Nassau Free Library).
 GE removed the drums and the water and waste oil from a smaller underground storage tank in 2021 and from one compartment of a larger underground storage tank in spring 2022.
 Additional buried drums were discovered at the site and later removed in February 2023.
 The liquids from the second compartment of the larger underground storage tank are scheduled to be removed and disposed of in summer 2023.
 Additional details about the drum removal are available in the May 2023 Community Update.

 sampled tap water at 61 residences near the Route 203 site to evaluate if there